KEY TAKEAWAYS

 Why Alabama Power Controls the Lake Martin Water Level

 Lake Martin was created in 1926 when Alabama Power completed Martin Dam on the Tallapoosa River.
-The dam generates hydroelectric power for the region.
-Alabama Power holds a Federal Energy Regulatory Commission license to operate the lake as part of its hydroelectric system.
+The dam generates hydroelectric power for the region — 182.5 megawatts of renewable energy capacity.
+Alabama Power holds a Federal Energy Regulatory Commission (FERC) license to operate the lake as part of its hydroelectric system.
 That license gives Alabama Power authority over the shoreline and the lake’s elevation at all times.

 This arrangement surprises some buyers.
 You can own a waterfront home on Lake Martin.
 You cannot own the shoreline itself.
 Alabama Power holds that land and manages it under its FERC operating license.
 That is why all dock permits, boat ramps, and shoreline structures must be approved by Alabama Power Lake Services.

 The Lake Martin water level schedule is not arbitrary.
-It follows a managed annual cycle designed to balance hydroelectric operations, recreation, and shoreline maintenance.
+It follows a managed annual cycle designed to balance flood control, hydroelectric operations, recreation, and shoreline maintenance — with specific operational requirements set by FERC.
 Knowing that cycle in advance helps you plan around it.

 The Annual Lake Martin Water Level Cycle

-Full pool season runs from late spring through early fall.
 The lake typically reaches full pool elevation of 491 feet above sea level by Memorial Day weekend.
-Alabama Power holds the lake at or near full pool through Labor Day.
+Alabama Power targets this level by late April under its FERC-mandated flood control curve, which reaches 491 feet on April 28.
+The summer operating target is approximately 490 feet — one foot below the flood-control ceiling — to maintain a buffer for flood control.
+Alabama Power holds the lake at or near full pool through early September.
 This is the heart of the boating and recreation season, when the lake is at its most scenic and most active.

-The refill phase begins in late winter and continues through spring.
+The refill phase begins on February 28, when the FERC flood-control curve begins to rise.
 Rain and snowmelt from the Tallapoosa River watershed steadily refill the lake.
-By April, levels are usually within a few feet of full pool.
+Under the license, the flood control curve reaches 491 feet on April 28.
 Alabama Power monitors the refill rate closely and adjusts as needed to hit the Memorial Day target.

 How to Check the Current Lake Martin Water Level